adlr/formulatenext/README.md

 * Sometimes there's an error when appending a PDF
 * Off-by-one pixel errors in the render cache can lead to artifacts (saved doc not impacted, luckily)

+## Immediately Planned Features (in order I plan to work on them)

+* Change added text to use FreeText Annotations rather than PDF text objects.
+Goal is to support multi-line text boxes.
+* Move line drawing annotations to Ink(?)
+Annotations rather than using PDF path objects.
+* Disallow editing anything except annotations

-Other TODOs in no particular order:
+## Other TODOs in no particular order

 * Rotate pages
 * Delete pages